 - Enable HTTP (gzip) compression

-When you’re ready, save your changes, and this should be enough.
+When you’re ready, save your changes, which should be enough.
 Note that you can also adjust the header lifetime further on down this page:

 Wrapping Up

-The experience of the user is paramount for any application.
+The user experience is paramount for any application.
 For a website, UX should be central to your global strategy.
 If a decision is not user-focused, you may want to reconsider it.
 Site speed is a massive factor when it comes to UX.
 Caching can help make your site more efficient and keep loading times high.

-In this post, we ‘ve looked at how to leverage browser caching in WordPress.
-You can go with a manual approach based on your server type and setup, and it’s a worthwhile pursuit.
-Though, a WordPress plugin such as W3 Total Cache (among others) can get the job done in a few clicks, and let you get back to work running your site.
+In this post, we‘ve examined how to leverage browser caching in WordPress.
+Depending on your server type and setup, you can take a manual approach, which is worthwhile.
+However, a WordPress plugin such as W3 Total Cache (among others) can do the job in a few clicks and let you get back to running your site.

 Do you want to leverage browser caching in WordPress, and if so, what solution will you opt for?
 Let us know in the comments section below!